cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-unc0ver.md

   nav: sidebar
 ---

-Many users have reported crashing, rebooting and other stability issues while using unc0ver.
-We recommend using [Taurine](/installing-taurine) or [Odysseyra1n](/installing-odysseyra1n) instead.
+unc0ver has not yet been updated to support iOS 12.5.5.
+We recommend using [Chimera](/installing-chimera) instead.
 {: .notice--danger}

 If you use a device on iOS 14.0 to 14.3, we recommend using [Taurine](/installing-taurine) instead.